Postdoctoral Psychology Residency

 - Appropriate weekly supervision from a licensed psychologist concerning their caseload

-The training experience provides residents the skills necessary to think critically and to evaluate the findings of research-based knowledge within the context of a broad base of practical experience.
-Residents become educated consumers of empirical research through exposure to empirical-evaluated approaches to treatment.
+The training experience provides residents with the skills necessary to think critically and to evaluate the findings of research-based knowledge within the context of a broad base of practical experience.
+Residents become educated consumers of empirical research through exposure to empirically-evaluated approaches to treatment.
+Additional teaching, supervision and research opportunities may also be available; please inquire at your site(s) of interest.

-Prospective postdoctoral residents must have completed a minimum of 2,000 hours of A.P.A. accredited internship in counseling or clinical psychology, and have graduated from a professional psychology doctoral training program.
-Residents expected to be experienced and familiar with the rudiments of patient contact, psychological test administration and interpretation, psychological interviewing, psychotherapy, consultation, and clinical research.
-The residency is usually one year, generally beginning between July 1 and September 1.
+Prospective postdoctoral residents must have completed a minimum of 2,000 hours of A.P.A. accredited internship in counseling or clinical psychology and have graduated from a professional psychology doctoral training program.
+Residents are expected to be experienced and familiar with basic principles of psychological test administration and interpretation, psychological interviewing, individual and group psychotherapy, consultation, and clinical research.

 Stipend and Benefits

-The Stipend for the residency year 2013/2014 is $38,000.00.
-Postdoctoral residents can take advantage of many opportunities provided by Hazelden.
-This includes time devoted to conference workshops outside the framework of the residency, licensure examination, and job searches.
-Other benefits include access to the Hazelden Graduate School of Addiction Studies, Recovery Services in-service trainings, Hazelden Library, Butler Center for Research and Learning, Hazelden Archives, Cork Wellness Center and computer lab.
+The Stipend for the residency year 2015/2016 is $38,000.00.
+Postdoctoral residents can also take advantage of many opportunities provided by Hazelden Mental Health Centers.
+This includes time devoted to conference workshops, licensure examination, and career exploration.

-Center City: Postdoctoral residents at Hazelden in Center City are provided the opportunity to gain additional experience working with a variety of mental health conditions in a chemically dependent adult population ages 18+.
-Clinical services include diagnostic assessment, individual therapy, group therapy, psychological assessment and interdisciplinary consultation within both men and women populations.
-All supervision will be provided on site and additional opportunities to gain training in providing supervision are also available.
-As part of the Hazelden organization, there are also several continuing education opportunities available.
+Center City: Postdoctoral residents at Hazelden in Center City are provided the opportunity to gain additional experience working with a variety of mental health conditions in an adult population ages 18+ with substance use disorders.
+Clinical services include diagnostic interviewing, individual therapy, group therapy, psychological assessment and interdisciplinary consultation with both male and female populations.
+All supervision will be provided on site and additional opportunities to gain training in providing supervision may also be available.
+As part of the Hazelden Betty Ford Foundation, there are several continuing education opportunities available throughout the year.
 For additional information, or to submit your application, contact Lindsay Paetznick, PsyD, LP.

 Training Director, Mental Health